Oelkreamy/Wall-Follower-Robot-ROS-TB3/README.md

+# ROS TurtleBot3 Wall-Following Project

-This project demonstrates a comprehensive application of ROS concepts, designed to control a TurtleBot3 robot in both simulated and real-world environments.
+**ROS TurtleBot3 Wall-Following Project** is a robotics application developed using ROS (Robot Operating System), This project demonstrates a comprehensive application of ROS concepts, designed to control a TurtleBot3 robot in both simulated and real-world environments.
 The primary goal of this project is to showcase foundational ROS skills, including topic publishing/subscribing, service creation, and action server implementation.
 Each section builds upon the previous to create a versatile and fully functional robot capable of autonomous wall-following and odometry recording.

 ## ✨ Project Highlights